RIVeR-Lab/BOOST/index.md

   </div>
   <h2>Abstract</h2>
-  <p>In this paper, we propose a novel, heterogeneous multi-agent architecture that miniaturizes rovers by outsourcing power generation to a central hub.
-By delegating power generation and distribution functions to a hub, the size, weight, power, and cost (SWAP-C) per rover are reduced, enabling efficient fleet scaling.
-As these rovers conduct mission tasks around the terrain, a hub charges an array of replacement battery modules.
+  <p>We propose a novel, heterogeneous multi-agent architecture that miniaturizes rovers by outsourcing power generation to a central hub.
+By delegating power generation and distribution functions to this hub, the size, weight, power, and cost (SWAP-C) per rover are reduced, enabling efficient fleet scaling.
+As these rovers conduct mission tasks around the terrain, the hub charges an array of replacement battery modules.
 When a rover requires charging, it returns to the hub to initiate an autonomous docking sequence and exits with a fully charged battery.
-This confers an advantage over direct charging methods, such as wireless or wired charging, by replenishing a rover in minutes as opposed to hours, increasing net rover uptime. </p>
+This confers an advantage over direct charging methods, such as wireless or wired charging, by replenishing a rover in minutes as opposed to hours, increasing net rover uptime.</p>
-  <p> This work shares an open-source platform developed to demonstrate battery swapping on unknown field terrain.
+  <p>This work shares an open-source platform developed to demonstrate battery swapping on unknown field terrain.
 We detail our design methodologies utilized for increasing system reliability, with a focus on optimization, robust mechanical design, and verification.
 Optimization of the system is discussed, including the design of passive guide rails through simulation-based optimization methods which increase the valid docking configuration space by 258%.
-The full system was evaluated during integrated testing, where an average servicing time of 98 seconds was achieved with a 100% success rate on surfaces with a gradient up to 10°.
+The full system was evaluated during integrated testing, where an average servicing time of 98 seconds was achieved on surfaces with a gradient up to 10°.
 We conclude by briefly proposing flight considerations for advancing the system toward a space-ready design.
 In sum, this prototype represents a proof of concept for autonomous docking and battery transfer on field terrain, advancing its Technology Readiness Level (TRL) from 1 to 3.</p>

+<h2>Publication Details</h2>
+<p>We are excited to share that our paper has been accepted to the <a href="https://www.aeroconf.org/" >2024 IEEE Aerospace Conference (Aeroconf)</a>.
+We are scheduled to present on March 7th.
+A pre-print of the paper is available on <a href="https://arxiv.org/abs/2401.08497">arXiv</a>.</p>

 <div style="text-align: center;">
   <figure>